libor-m/scrimer/doc/3-map-contigs.rst

 Transfer genome annotations to our contigs
 ------------------------------------------
-Annotatate our sequences by data from similar sequences in the reference genome.
+Annotate our sequences using data from similar sequences in the reference genome.
 Annotations are transferred in coordinates relative to each of the mapped contigs.
 The input annotation data have to be sorted and indexed with tabix.
 Multiple contig mappings and multiple reference annotations can be used.

 .. code-block:: bash